vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/3 Collision Matrix 3D.md

 ## Collision matrix (3D)

 If your two colliders don't match in the matrix you **will not** get collision messages.
-If you're trying to receive events that don't match, consider using a [Trigger](3%20Trigger%20Matrix%203D.md) event instead, note that they have [different method signatures](2%20Trigger%20Messages%203D.md).
+If you're trying to receive events that don't match, consider using a [trigger](3%20Trigger%20Matrix%203D.md) event instead, note that they have a [different method signature](2%20Trigger%20Messages%203D.md).

 ^^^
 +-------------------------------+--------+-----------+---------------------+----------------+-------------------+-----------------------------+